1. Output information

 To reach a wider audience, subnational trade is part of the ONS economic forum and also holds user events as part of Global Trade and Investment (GTI) division's wider user engagement strategy.

-Nôl i'r tabl cynnwys
+Nôl i'r tabl cynnwys7.
+Other information

 Our subnational trade statistical bulletins are published on our website.

-The subnational outputs from the 2019 reference year meet dataset accessibility requirements.
+The subnational outputs meet dataset accessibility requirements.

 Commodity-level subnational trade data, prior to the balance of payments (BoP) adjustments, are available from HM Revenue and Customs (HMRC) on their trade statistics website.

 Individuals essential for production and publication, quality assurance and operational purposes have access to the data at 9:30am, 24 hours before publication.
-This is in accordance with the Code of Practice for Statistics
+This is in accordance with the Code of Practice for Statistics.

 For information regarding conditions of access to data, please refer to our: